 Center for Congenital Anomalies of the Reproductive Tract

-The Center for Congenital Anomalies of the Reproductive Tract at Boston Children's Hospital treats congenital malformations of the vulva, including labial hypoplasia and labial hypertrophy.
+The Center for Congenital Anomalies of the Reproductive Tract at Boston Children's Hospital treats androgen abnormality/insensitivity.
+This condition results from the body's inability to accept the effects of testosterone.